rails/rails/guides/source/6_1_release_notes.md

 ### Horizontal Sharding

 Rails 6.0 provided the ability to functionally partition (multiple partitions, different schemas) your database but wasn't able to support horizontal sharding (same schema, multiple partitions).
-Rails wasn't able to support horizonal sharding because models in Active Record could only have one connection per-role per-class.
+Rails wasn't able to support horizontal sharding because models in Active Record could only have one connection per-role per-class.
 This is now fixed and [horizontal sharding](https://github.com/rails/rails/pull/38531) with Rails is available.

 ### Strict Loading Associations